UNITED REFORMED CHURCH

 Guidance for activities in the church premises

 These guidelines, some of which are backed by legislation and fines are based on official regulations and guidance1 and are for the leaders of groups meeting anywhere in the church premises.
 Please read them carefully!

-This document was last updated on 3 December 2020.
-The latest version will always be available on the church website via a link at the bottom right of the home page.
+The latest version of this document will always be available on the church website via a link at the bottom right of the home page.